The Best Vitamins and Supplements for a Healthy Heart

 Calcium.

-While calcium is critical for bone density and muscle contraction, too much particularly in the form of supplements has been associated with calcification of arteries.
+While calcium is critical for bone density and muscle contraction, too much, particularly in the form of supplements, has been associated with the calcification of arteries.
 The stiffening of arteries can make heart attacks and strokes more likely.
 In contrast to calcium found in food, however, the supplemental forms can fail to be metabolized properly and instead build up in soft tissues.

 Tip.
 Try to obtain most of your calcium from food sources such as leafy vegetables, tofu, almonds, and milk, and resort to supplements only when necessary.